-Cross-above-head Byzantine coins: The Dan Clark
+Cross-above-head Byzantine coins: The Dan Clark Collection

-cross above the head.
-Most early Byzantine coppers do not have that
+Here is a typical Byzantine copper follis except for one thing--the cross above the head.
+Most early Byzantine coppers do not have that feature.

-(See all the coin photos of Anastasius, Justin, or Justinian.)
+(Skip to all the coin photos of Anastasius, Justin, or Justinian.)

 Justin I, 518-527 AD

 DN IVSTI-NVS P AVC

 M = 40-nummia.

 Stars on either side of M. Cross above.

 Sear 84, which is listed with the cross above head.

 Sear 83 is the same type without the cross.